Lesabotsy/bootcamp/README.md

 ### Overview

-This is a guide for people who want to self-study the basics of Computer Science, plus a few extras.
+This is a guide for people who want to self-study the basics of Computer Science, plus a some extras hot stuff.

 🥼 Labs<br>
 📹 Videos<br>